ZahFox/linux-toolbox/docs/redhat/red_hat_certification_study_guide/chapter_5.md

 The configuration of a Network Time Protocol (NTP) client is straightforward.
 Therefore, this section provides an overview of the configuration files and the associated command tools.

-RHEL 7 includes RMPs for two NTP daemons: `ntpd` and `chronyd`.
+RHEL 7 includes RPMs for two NTP daemons: `ntpd` and `chronyd`.
 Typically, `ntdp` is recommended for systems that are always connected to the network, such as servers, whereas `chronyd` is the preferred choice for virtual and mobile systems.

 ### Time Zone Configuration